vanbess/PLUGIN-WooCommerce-WordPress-Landing-Page-Multi-Content-Tracker/README.md

-## SBWC Landing Page Multi Content Tracker
+## PLUGIN: Landing Page Multi Content Tracker for WordPress

 ### Prerequisites
 - ACF (Advanced Custom Fields) __must__ be installed for this plugin to work